Rouba Mhaissen: Activism

 In 2006, Mhaissen worked with Palestinian refugees in Lebanon; in later years, she worked with Lebanese refugees in Syria.

 In December 2011, Mhaissen founded Sawa for Development and Aid.
 The organization provides support related for basic needs to Syrian refugees in the Beqaa Valley, such as shelter, blankets, and food.
 It also organizes workshops to educate refugee women.

 Mhaissen has promoted grassroots activism over international aid efforts.

 Awards and recognition

 In 2016, Mhaissen received the Marsh Award for Peacemaking and Peacekeeping from the British Foreign and Commonwealth Office.

 In 2017 she was named on Forbes 30 Under 30 list of the most influential people in Policy and Law.

 In 2019 she was given the Vital Voices Global Leadership Award, and the Rafto Prize “for defending human rights from the local to the global level for people living as refugees”.

 In 2021 she was given a DVF Award.

 Personal life

-Mhaissen is married and has two children and a nephew named Khaled Mhaissen, notoriously known as MAISI MAISI.
+Mhaissen is married and has three children.